Save 10% off your first order when you sign up to our mailing list

 One for smoked brisket or ribs.

-Sottano, Malbec, 13.5% Argentina
+Man Meets Mountain, Malbec, 13.5% Argentina

 One for venison burgers or sausages.

-Matawhero, Single Vineyard Sauvignon Blanc, 12.5% New Zealand
+Tohu Sauvignon Blanc, 13.5% New Zealand

 Adobe, Gewurztraminer, 13% Chile

 As mentioned before off-dry Geurztraminer can a winner with sweeter marinades and this superb dry example from Chile a freshener between courses.
 Anything with a zesty dressing or a lime-drenched marinade will taste great with this.
 The nose offers floral aromas of jasmine, lychee, and honey notes.
 The floral notes reappear on the palate, along with apricot, and mandarin orange.
-Medium bodied with good concentration and a refreshing ripe fruit finish.
+Medium-bodied with good concentration and a refreshing ripe fruit finish.

 Leave a comment (all fields required)